Monkey Bread Software has a new

 Meanwhile, a couple of new REALbasic developed apps have been released.
 APT (Automated People Tracker) is a lightweight client/server application for Macs and PCs featuring a call-back facility.

-for both platforms with the server component having been tested on the Mac.
+Clients are available for both platforms with the server component having been tested on the Mac.

 Also, the new TeXPalette provides a graphical user interface to Darwin-based TeX distributions, such as teTeX.
 (Darwn is the open source foundation of Mac OS X.) You use your favorite Mac OS X text editor to write the code, and you can go from source to final output in one click via TeXPalette.
 Alternatively, you can use the Dock menu if screen real estate is tight.
 TeXPalette requires Mac OS X 10.1 or higher; a Darwin-based TeX distribution (tested mostly with teTeX); and a Mac text editor, such as BBEdit or Pepper.